-- Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B - Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments made by the plan for your brand or generic drugs while in the Coverage Gap. - Payments for your drugs that are made by group health plans including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- Drugs you buy outside the United States and its territories - Drugs that are not covered by our plan - Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage - Prescription drugs covered by Part A or Part B - Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - Payments for your drugs that are made by the Veterans Health Administration (VA) or TRICARE - Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation). - Payments made by drug manufacturers under the Manufacturer Discount Program

-Reminder: If any other organization such as the ones listed above pays part or all of your out-of-pocket costs for drugs, you are required to tell our plan by calling Customer Service.
+Reminder: If any other organization such as the ones listed above pays part or all of your outof-pocket costs for drugs, you are required to tell our plan by calling Customer Service.